jackorden/Examensarbete/README.md

 To be able to access the variables, the argument `--ask-vault-pass` is parsed and asks for the vault password, which unlocks the "passwd.yml" file.

 The first playbook that gets run, after the VMs are provisioned by Terraform, needs to have the argument `--ssh-common-args='-o StrictHostKeyChecking=no'` since the fresh VMs have new pairs of SSH-keys which would otherwise have to be manually approved by the client running Ansible.
 When running a playbook after the initial configuration, the argument can be ommited, since the keys are now stored in the client's "known_hosts" file.
-If the VMs are destroyed, their keys should be removed from "known_hosts" before being deployed again.
+If the VMs are destroyed, their keys should be removed from "known_hosts" before being deployed again as a best practice.

 [Link to Code](Ansible)

-### Docker
+## Docker

 Ansible installs a docker container on the host/s specified in the "inventory.ini" file using "docker compose".
 The "docker compose" file sets up a PostgreSQL database on port 5432 with pgAdmin on port 8080.
 The volumes created by the "docker compose" are destroyed when the VM running "docker compose" is destroyed.

 [Link to Code](postgres-docker)

-### Deployment
+## Deployment

-#### Deploying the VMs
+### Deploying the VMs

 **NOTE:** Running the playbook immediately after using `terraform apply` can sometimes cause the playbook to fail at upgrading the VMs, since Cloud-init could still be running the intial setup and locking the /var/lib/dpkg/lock file.